dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/change-detection.md

 ## Change tracking events

 EF Core fires the <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.Tracked?displayProperty=nameWithType> event when an entity is tracked for the first time.
-Future entity state changes result in an <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.StateChanged?displayProperty=nameWithType> event.
+Future entity state changes result in <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.StateChanged?displayProperty=nameWithType> events.
 See [.NET Events in EF Core](xref:core/logging-events-diagnostics/events) for more information.

 > [!NOTE]
-> The `StateChanged` event is not fired when an entity is first tracked, even though the state changes from `Detached` to something else when this happens.
+> The `StateChanged` event is not fired when an entity is first tracked, even though the state has changed from `Detached` to one of the other states.
 Make sure to listen for both `StateChanged` and `Tracked` events to get all relevant notifications.